stanus74/home-assistant-saj-h2-modbus/README.md

 **Charging Power**: The power is set as a percentage of the inverter’s maximum capacity.
 For example, 10% of an 8000-watt inverter equals 800 watts.

 **Note**: The integration limits charging power to a maximum of 25%.
-For optimal performance, it’s recommended not to exceed this limit.

 ## Additional Information